Here’s the next installment in our side hustle case study series, where real people share how they make extra money in their spare time!

 This completely depends on what you’re offering.
 My friend and I offered entire revision books for the whole semester but if you’re just doing weekly summaries then you could charge less as you’re having a more regular income.
 It also depends on the amount of effort you put in.
 Are you making the notes appealing, colourful and poster-like?
 Or are you just writing out textbooks in the form of bullet points?
 Another thing to consider is how popular the items will be?
 If you want to make them very accessible, offer your notes at a lower price so that more people will purchase them.

-I can personally say I earned triple figures from this side hustle, without getting behind on my university work, having no transport costs or working for other people… it worked for me and my lifestyle at the time, and really helped when it came to things like my grocery bill.
+I can personally say I earned triple figures from this side hustle idea, without getting behind on my university work, having no transport costs or working for other people… it worked for me and my lifestyle at the time, and really helped when it came to things like my grocery bill.

 If it’s something that you think you could do, I’d encourage you to just give it a go!